PalakGaur-hub/EcoSort-AI/README.md

 ## Model

-The trained model (`waste_model.h5`) is included in this repository and is used for image classification.
+The trained model file (`waste_model.h5`) is not included in this repository due to GitHub file size limitations.

+To generate the model:

+1. Open the `.ipynb` notebook
+2. Run all cells to train the model
+3. The trained model will be saved automatically

+The notebook contains the complete training and prediction pipeline.

 ## Applications